 The establishment or appointment of a creditor steering committee, informal ad hoc creditor committee or co-ordinators or other representatives of creditors is not common in Indonesia during informal and consensual restructuring processes.
-Nevertheless, there are certain types of loan deals in which the creditor becomes a shareholder in the borrower and nominates director(s) in the company.
-However, this is not typically caused by the restructuring itself, but more by the arrangement and type of loan.
+Nevertheless, there are certain types of loan deals, in which the creditor enters to the borrower as a shareholder and nominates director(s) in the company.
+However, it is not typically caused by the restructuring itself, but more by the arrangement and type of the loan itself.